rainforestapp/decaf/readme.md

 At the moment decaf can transpile a fairly wide range of coffeescript syntax.
 To get a better idea of which features are supported, please have a look at [the test suite](https://travis-ci.org/juliankrispel/decaf).

-## Getting Started
+## Using decaf as a cli tool

+To use decaf as a cli tool install it first via npm.

+`npm install decafjs -g` (you can also install it locally, but if you are using it for more projects, installing it globally is recommended)

+Now simply point decaf at a file or a directory that you want to convert to es6 and tada:

+`decaf coffee-folder`

+## Using decaf as a code transform

-Right now, the easiest way to get started using decaf is to require it as a node module and simply use it as a transform.
+You can require decaf as a node module and simply use it as a transform.
 We recommend using it with tools like [jscodeshift](https://github.com/facebook/jscodeshift/).

 To install run `npm install decafjs`.